-During lockdown, I quickly became very bored with exclusively doing workouts with my pair of 15kg dumbells, jump rope and resistance bands.
-I got about a month in then my workout regime dropped of the face of the earth.
+During lockdown, I quickly became very bored with exclusively doing workouts with my pair of 15kg dumbbells, jump rope and resistance bands.
+I got about a month in then my workout regime dropped off the face of the earth.

 I was working out on my balcony which was great when sunny (which is rare in yorkshire) with plenty of space to do what I wanted.

 However, I just couldn't motivate myself much after about a month of #balconywods.